DesmondSanctity/project-mgt-board/README.md

 # [Project Mgt.
 Board](project-mgt-board.netlify.app/) 📌
-A Trelloboard to help manage and visualize your project workload & progress with a simple & pretty interface (basically a trello clone).
+A Project Mgt.
+Board to help manage and visualize your project workload & progress with a simple & pretty interface (basically a trello clone).

 **Demo:** [project-mgt-board.netlify.app/](project-mgt-board.netlify.app/)